National Parks

 Port Angeles—Located along Strait of Juan de Fuca, it offers ferry service from Washington and Canada’s British Columbia.
 Find lodging, dining and shopping along with the Olympic National Park Visitor Center at 3002 Mt.
 Angeles Rd.

-Sequim—Located along Strait of Juan de Fuca, it’s closer to the Seattle area.
+Sequim—Located along the Strait of Juan de Fuca, it’s closer to the Seattle area.
 Find ferry service to Washington and BC.
 Find lodging, dining and shopping along with lavender farms in the summer.

 Forks—Located near the beach section of Olympic National Park.
 The NPS Recreation Information Station is located in Forks.